 How many of us have bought a new home and moved because our prior home was not quite meeting our needs?
 Maybe we needed an extra bedroom, or wanted a bigger backyard?
 Now, as a thought experiment, assume you couldn't sell your existing home.
-If you bought a new home and moved, you'd have to abandon your prior home (and your investment in it).
-That changes your thinking doesn't it?
+If you bought a new home you'd have to abandon your prior home (and your investment in it).
+Does that change your thinking?

-Further, imagine you had a team of ten people constantly working on your home, improving it, and keeping it updated, for the last fifteen years.
-You'd have an investment of 150 person/years in your existing home (10 people x 15 years).
-If each person was paid the equivalent of a software developer (we'll use $200k to include benefits, office space, leadership, etc.) you'd have an investment of $30 million dollars (150 person/years x $200,000).
-What would make you walk away from that investment?
+Further, imagine after you bought your prior home you had a team of ten people maintaining it, improving it, and keeping it updated, for the last fifteen years.
+You'd have a cumulative investment of 150 person/years in your existing home (10 people x 15 years) on top of the initial investment.
+If each person was paid the equivalent of a software developer (we'll use $200k to include benefits, office space, leadership, etc.) you'd have an investment of over $30 million dollars (150 person/years x $200,000).
+Would you walk away from that investment?

-When companies decide to re-write or replace an existing software application because it is no longer meeting their needs, they are making a similar decision.
+When companies decide to re-write or replace an existing software application, they are making a similar decision.
 Existing software is abandoned (along with its cumulative investment) for "something new and better".
-Yet the belief that new code is better than old is patently absurd.
+Yet the belief that new code is always better than old is patently absurd.
 Old code has weathered and withstood the test of time.
 It has been battle-tested.
-Bugs have been found (lots), and more importantly, fixed.
+Bugs have been found, and more importantly, fixed.
 New and better code means new and better bugs.

+Why throw away a working system?
 Joel Spolsky (of Fog Creek Software and Stack Overflow) describes system re-writes in "Things You Should Never Do, Part I" as “the single worst strategic mistake that any software company can make.”
-Why throw away a working system?
-We know from both research and experience that iterating and maintaining existing solutions is a less risky, and less expensive, way to improve software.

 Why can't software last forever?
 It's not made of wood, concrete, or steel.
 It doesn't rot, weather, or rust.
 A working algorithm is a working algorithm.
-Technology doesn’t need to be beautiful or to impress other people to be effective, and all technologists are ultimately in the business of producing effective technology.
+Technology doesn’t need to be beautiful, or to impress other people, to be effective.
+All technologists are ultimately in the business of producing effective technology.

 The World's Oldest Software Systems

-In 1958 the United States Department of Defense launched a new computer-based contract management system.
-It was called "Mechanization of Contract Administration Services", or MOCAS (pronounced “MOH-cass”).
-In 2015, MIT Technology Review stated that MOCAS was the oldest computer program they could verify.
-At that time MOCAS managed about $1.3 trillion in obligations and 340,000 contracts.
+In 1958, the United States Department of Defense launched a new computer-based contract management system called "Mechanization of Contract Administration Services", or MOCAS (pronounced “MOH-cass”).
+In 2015, MIT Technology Review stated that MOCAS was the oldest computer program in continuous use they could verify.
+At that time MOCAS managed about $1.3 trillion in government obligations and 340,000 contracts.

 According to the Guiness Book of World Records the oldest software system in use today is either the SABRE Airline Reservation System (introduced in 1960), or the IRS Individual Master File (IMF) and Business Master File (BMF) systems introduced in 1962–63.

 SABRE went online in 1960.
 It had cost $40 million to develop and install (about $400 million in 2022 dollars).
-The system took over all American Airlines booking functions in 1964, when the name oficially changed to SABRE.
-The system was expanded to provide access to external travel agents in 1976.
+The system took over all American Airlines booking functions in 1964, and the system was expanded to provide access to external travel agents in 1976.

 What is the secret to the long lifespan of these systems?
 Shouldn't companies with long-lived products (annuities, life insurance, etc.) study these examples?
-After all, they need systems that last most of a human lifespan.
+After all, they need systems to support products that last most of a human lifespan.

 Maintenance is About Making Something Last